ehimen-io/ehimen-io/README.md

-- 👋 Hi, I am Owens Ehimen, I am a Software Developer based in Toronto, Canada and I love to write and talk code
+- 👋 Hi, I am Owens Ehimen, I am a Software Developer based in Toronto, Canada
-- 👀 I’m interested in learning how to build web applications with Java and Python
 - 🌱 My interests are primarily in Back-end web development, Software Architecture and De-centralized applications
-- 💞️ I’m looking to collaborate on any project.
-I love learning and I want to experience all paradigms of software development

 <!---
 thelostprofessor/thelostprofessor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.